 Airport parking: For authorized travel, parking will be covered up to three (3) days maximum.

-Rental Cars: Egencia is the preferred vendor for business travel.
+Rental Cars: Egencia is the required vendor for business travel.
 Rental cars are only allowed if they are required to do university related business.
 The size of the car should be appropriate for the number of passengers.
 Expenses incurred for gas will be covered or reimbursed when original receipts are provided.
 An employee renting a car for business purposes must decline insurance offered by the car rental agency.
 If additional insurance is purchased, it will not be reimbursed – The university’s insurance covers an employee’s use of a rental car for SU business.
 NOTE: ONLY in emergency circumstances are NON-university employees to drive cars rented for university business.

 Incidental expenses are miscellaneous expenses incurred while traveling.
 Examples include laundry (travel longer than seven days), internet/Wi-Fi access fees, and reasonable tips for housekeeping.
 The GSA per diem wizard on Chrome River includes up to $5.00 for incidentals.
 The university will reimburse an employee up to $5.00 per day when requested with per diem.